SilenZcience/ChessToTheDeath/README.md

 - ***rightclick*** a circled tile to mark it with a square
 - ***rightclick*** drag & drop across different tiles to draw an arrow
 - ***middleclick*** an empty tile to crazyplace a piece (only with `-crazy` parameter enabled)

+### Help

+> Q: Why am i seeing weird characters like `[31;1mr[0m `in the console?

+> A: This project uses `ANSI-Escape Codes` to display colors in the Terminal.
+If you see these weird characters, then your Terminal does not support these Codes.

+> ⚠️If you are using the Command Prompt on Windows 10 you can most likely solve this issue by going in the Registry under `Computer\HKEY_CURRENT_USER\Console` and adding/editing the `DWORD` value `VirtualTerminalLevel` and setting it to `1`.

 ### Examples